top of page

 The following short NPR video discusses how emotions like stress are contagious.

-What does leadership gratitude mean?
+What does leadership gratitude look like?

 According to the American Psychological Association, gratitude is a sense of thankfulness and happiness in response to receiving a gift, either a tangible benefit given by someone or a fortunate happenstance.